Last Updated: March 16, 2022

 Most Popular Websites and Apps

-Google’s browser share of total search visits on mobile devices in the United Kingdom was 49%
+As of November 2021, Google’s browser share of total search visits on mobile devices in the United Kingdom was 39%

 We already mentioned that Facebook is one of the most-used apps in the UK.
 Here are Facebook mobile app download stats, from October 2019.